-The operationalization that we adopt here—which by McCormack et al. (2009, Exp.
-2)—eschews this limitation. by comparing how participants treat object B following an AB+ A+ sequence of events (i.e., the BB experimental condition) to how participants treat object B following an AB+ C+ sequences of events (i.e., the BB control condition).
+The operationalization that we adopt here—which was independently discovered by McCormack et al. (2009, Exp.
+2)—eschews this limitation.
+Specifically, we operationalize BB reasoning by comparing how participants treat object B following an AB+ A+ sequence of events (i.e., the BB experimental condition) to how participants treat object B following an AB+ C+ sequences of events (i.e., the BB control condition).
 These two conditions differ in terms of the object that is shown during the elemental phase (i.e., A or C) and that object’s relation to B (and thereby the potential impact that this object has on how B is treated).
 For example, in the BB experimental condition, a dependency is presumably established between objects A and B because both objects appear together during the compound phase of the condition.
 This means that the observed causal efficacy of object A during the subsequent elemental phase should affect participants’ (retrospective) treatment of object B. In contrast, in the BB control condition, object C never appeared with object B, which necessarily means that C’s causal status should not affect how participants evaluate object B. Crucially, the blicket effect itself is held constant such that, across both conditions and the compound and elemental phases the machine activates.

-another reason to exercise caution before accepting the claim that human beings use Bayesian inference to engage in BB reasoning it whether human children engage in BB reasoning for three (or more) objects. if is to elucidate the cognitive mechanisms in the real world, then it is crucial that we understand how causal reasoning unfolds in situations that children’s natural environments.
+Still another reason to exercise caution before accepting the claim that human beings use Bayesian inference to engage in BB reasoning is that it remains unknown whether human children engage in BB reasoning for three (or more) objects.
+Consider a modified version of the standard BB event in which children first see an ABC+ sequence followed by an A+ sequence.
+If BB reasoning is an ability that is unaffected by the number of objects with which children are presented, then they should be less likely to label objects B and C as blickets compared to the same objects in a control event in which ABC+ is followed by D+.
+Relatedly, it remains unanswered whether the BB reasoning performance of children depends on the number of objects that are presented during the typically single-object “elemental” phase (the A+ of the BB event).
+For instance, how will children treat object C if they are shown the same ABC+ event as before but this time followed by an AB+ event (compared to a control event in which children are shown an ABC+ event followed by a DE+ event)?
+These questions are worth addressing because if the goal is to elucidate and better understand the cognitive mechanisms that subserve causal reasoning in the real world, then it is crucial that we understand how causal reasoning unfolds in situations that mirror children’s natural environments.